 Note that the Greek health care system is heavily concentrated in Athens (and to a lesser extent Thessaloniki); people from the islands and rural areas usually travel to the capital to see consultants and receive treatment for more serious ailments.

 Food and Drink

 Tap water is drinkable in Athens and other cities – in fact, in areas where the local water is good, bars and restaurants are obliged by law to provide customers with glasses or jugs of tap water free of charge upon request.
-So don’t be ashamed to ask.
-However, visitors should be wary of drinking tap water in remote areas, and on many islands – even if the locals do it.
+However, visitors with a sensitive stomach should be wary of drinking tap water in remote areas and on many islands.
 Bottled water is widely available and prices are strictly controlled on the mainland and islands.
 Milk is pasteurised and dairy products are safe for consumption.
 Local meat, poultry, seafood, fruit and vegetables are considered safe to eat.

 Visitors to forested areas should consider getting the vaccination for tick-borne encephalitis three months before their date of travel.

 The mosquito-borne illness West Nile fever occurs occasionally.
 Travellers are advised to protect themselves from mosquito bites.